can you pour concrete directly on dirt

 Subgrade Concrete Preparation

 Loose dirt is undesirable as it impacts the composition of the concrete.
-This is why the foundation level is rolled and compacted to provide a stable base to place the subbase.
+This is why the foundation level is rolled and compacted to provide a stable base on which to place the subbase.

-The subgrade preparation is the first opportunity to grade the area where you will be laying concrete.
+The subgrade preparation is the first opportunity to grade the area where you will lay concrete.
 Leveling your slab is critical, so ensure that, when compacting, you are leveling the ground as well so that the layers to come will also be even.

 The subgrade layer can be improved by adding stabilizing components, such as Portland cement, calcium chloride, or lime.
-These components would be added to the soil and then compacted, aiding to create a dry and stable environment ready to receive the subbase.
+These components would be added to the soil and then compacted, creating a dry and stable environment ready to receive the subbase.

 Subbase Concrete Preparation